eBooks

 2. Clearly Identify the Main Characters: Focus on introducing the protagonist and, if necessary, the antagonist.
 Briefly describe who they are, their goals, and the challenges they face.
 This helps establish the emotional core of your story.

-3. Outline the Plot: Provide a clear overview of the story’s main events, focusing on the journey of the protagonist.
-Avoid going into too much detail about subplots unless they’re crucial to understanding the main narrative.
+3. Outline the Plot: Give the main events in causal order and keep the protagonist's decisions at the center.
+Avoid going into too much detail about subplots unless they're important to understanding the main narrative.
 Remember to include both the setup and the resolution, giving a sense of completeness.

 5. Maintain the Tone of Your Work: If your book or movie is humorous, let some of that humor shine through in the synopsis.
 If it's a thriller, maintain the suspense.
 The tone of your synopsis should reflect the tone of the work itself, giving readers an accurate feel for what to expect.